-Are you looking to move into project management, or to improve your project knowledge and skills?
+Are you looking to move into the project management profession, or to improve your knowledge and skills?

-Achieving a professional, globally recognised qualification in project management will help you stand out in the job market. and will give you the knowledge you need to successfully deliver a wide range of projects.
+A qualification in project management can help you stand out in the job market.
+These qualifications are globally recognised and will give you the knowledge you need to successfully deliver a wide range of projects effectively.

-For example, did you know that 86% of people who complete a project management qualification say they achieve greater project success as a result?
+For example, did you know that 86% of people who complete a project management qualification boast greater project success as a result?

-Both APM and Prince2 are project management courses designed to support you through every stage of your project management career.
-In this blog,we discuss the pros and cons of eachcourse , to help you decide which is best suited to your career.
+APM and Prince2 are both project management courses designed to support you throughout every stage of your project management career.
+In this blog, we discuss the pros and cons of each project management course, to help you decide which one is best suited to your career.

 What is APM?